 1. Identifying customers

 This is the first and most basic step of the Customer Due Diligence process.
-It involves the company collecting personal information from its customers through accepted IDs.
+It involves customer due diligence checks that is, the company collecting personal information from its customers through accepted IDs.
 Data to be collected include address, passport, name, photographic ID card, and more.

 2. Establishing business relationship